shivannis/xandr-docs-public/xandr-docs/articles/monetize/supported-vast-features.md

 ms.date: 10/28/2023
 ---

-# Microsoft Monetize - Supported VAST Features
+# Microsoft Monetize - Supported VAST features

 The Xandr platform supports a variety of VAST features such as skipoffset and ad verification.
 Our VAST features are compatible with certain VAST versions.
 VAST versions 2.0 through 4.0 support backwards feature compatibility.
 However, if a publisher doesn't support a particular VAST version, then implementation of certain features on that publisher's player won't be possible.